pommjes/robotic-arm/README.md

 ## ***Operating the arm & Software***
+### Setup
+1. Download the software files.
+You should have 3 files.
+2 Python files and one C++ file.
+2. Just open the Python files in you code editor and upload the C++ file to your Arduino
+3. Connect the Arduino to yor PC via USB and run the Python file titled "arm_control_3.py".
+It should say "Succesfuly connected to Arduino

+Done!
+You should be ready to go!
+The next steps:

 ### Zeroing the joints
 Before using the "target point" app, you have to zero all of the joints as seen in the render below as horizontal as possible using the *manual joint control*.
 <img width="979" height="607" alt="grafik" src="https://github.com/user-attachments/assets/7cd10a4e-b2de-4386-b7e4-84324badba67" />